...

 Various things come together to make this film a very entertaining and borderline unsettling experience.
 Most notably, the fact that you get to witness old, raw footage of happy families then witness the final moments leading to their deaths ““ gave me chills.
 The use of music during the film and playback of the eight-millimeter footage added a nice stylistic touch that more than did its part in escalating the film’s eeriness.

 And let’s not forget the actual face of Sinister himself”¦ not overdone, yet just enough to make the viewer excited to get past seeing his face.
-The directing was close to top shelf, as far as this genre goes, and I appreciate the ability to get the viewer right in the house with the family as they go through this very scary situation.
+The directing was close to top lf, as far as this genre goes, and I appreciate the ability to get the viewer right in the house with the family as they go through this very scary situation.
 The casting of Ethan Hawke was a great add as he was easily able to bring his form of understated charisma to the part.

 Also notable was Michael D’Addario’s ability to pull off the emotion to convey an adolescent who was dealing with night terrors.
 Overall I think it was as uncanny as it was entertaining, although I think the marketing drive for the film was under approached.
 Just in time for Halloween, word of mouth should get lots of viewing traffic which should produce quite a few dollars in the coffers by the time the film is through making its run.